Becoming a bounty hunter in Massachusetts is relatively simple, following these steps:

 |Go to Work in Massachusetts|

 Bounty hunters in Massachusetts go after defendants who have skipped their scheduled court appearance and have become fugitives from the law.
 They can work independently although they usually choose to work with bail bond agencies.
 Last year over 90,000 prisoners were released on bail in Massachusetts, and although most did show up for their scheduled court proceedings a small percentage did not.

 These are the main targets for Massachusetts’s bounty hunters, although fugitives with rewards attached to their names can also be appealing.
 One Boston-area fugitive on the FBI’s most wanted list has a $50,000 reward for his capture and return.

 Step 1.
 Meeting the Basic Bounty Hunter Requirements in Massachusetts

-Massachusetts has relatively few restrictions in the form of bounty hunter school and license requirements; as the state does not have official laws requiring bounty hunters to be licensed.
+Massachusetts has relatively few laws on the books when it comes to bounty hunter school and credentialing requirements; as the state does not have official laws requiring bounty hunters to be licensed.